ThomasChung/thomaschung.github.io/_posts/2020-09-14-building-a-redox.md

 ![](/images/redox-switches.jpg)

-Here it is, in it's final form, with cheap DSA keycaps from Aliexpress and some leftovers from my Ergodox:
+Here it is, in it's final form, with cheap DSA keycaps from Aliexpress and some leftovers from my [ErgoDox](/ergodox-layout).

 ![](/images/redox-final.jpg)